 On a warm summer morning in North Carthage, Missouri, it is Nick and Amy Dunne's fifth wedding anniversary.
 Presents are being wrapped and reservations are being made when Nick's clever and beautiful wife disappears.
-Husband-of-the-Year Nick isn't doing himself any favours with cringe-worthy daydreams about the slope and shape of his wife's head, but passages from Amy's diary reveal the alpha-girl perfectionist could have put anyone dangerously on edge.
+Husband-of-the-Year Nick isn't doing himself any favours with cringe-worthy daydreams about the slope and shape of his wife's head, but passages from Amy's diary reveal 415 p.
+LP available, DVD available the alpha-girl perfectionist could have put anyone dangerously on edge.
 Under mounting pressure from the police and the media-as well as Amy's fiercely doting parents-the town golden boy parades an endless series of lies, deceits, and inappropriate behaviour.
-Nick is oddly evasive, and he's definitely bitter-but is he really a killer?
+Nick is oddly evasive, and he's definitely bitter but is he really a killer?

-The hotel on the corner of bitter and sweet by Jamie Ford (290 pages)
+The hotel on the corner of bitter and sweet by Jamie Ford

-In 1986, Henry Lee joins a crowd outside the Panama Hotel, once the gateway to Seattle's Japan town.
-It has been boarded up for decades, but now the new owner has discovered the belongings of Japanese families who were sent to intermment camps during World War II.
-As the owner displays and unfurls a Japanese parasol, Henry, a Chinese American, remembers a young Japanese American girl from his childhood in the 1940s-Keiko Okabe, with whom he forged a bond of friendship and innocent love that transcended the prejudices of their Old World ancestors.
+American girl from his childhood in the 1940s-Keiko Okabe, with whom he forged a bond of friendship and innocent love that transcended the prejudices of their Old World ancestors.
 After Keiko and her family were evacuated to the internment camps, she and Henry could only hope that their promise to each other would be kept.
 Now, forty years later, Henry explores the hotel's basement for the Okabe family's belongings and for a long-lost object whose value he cannot even begin to measure.
 His search will take him on a journey to revisit the sacrifices he has made for family, for love, for country.